sequencemedia/Fusillade.IO/README.md

 # Fusillade.IO

-`fusillade` is a Promise interface to the load-testing tool `artillery`.
+Fusillade is a Promise interface to the load-testing tool Artillery.

 Fusillade executes Artillery scripts and generates Artillery reports, then stores the results in `MongoDB` and dispatches notifications by email.

 You can [read about Artillery.IO on GitHub](https://github.com/shoreditch-ops/artillery).